Specimen Acceptance Policy - MMMP

 - Patient gender

-- Date and time of specimen collection
+- Date and time of sample collection

-- Anatomical site and type of specimen
+- Anatomical site and type of sample (where relevant)

 - All relevant clinical information

 - Patient address for GP requests

 - For Blood Transfusion - forms MUST be

 A lack of patient or sample information may result in the

 - No swab site indicated